kazordomo/mvp/README.md

 A user will only be availible to rate once a week (game-week that is).

 ## Open/Closed Rating
-Admin accounts will be handed out (to the trustworthy...).
+Admin accounts will be handed out to the trustworthy.
 The admin will be able to open the rating-round as well as close it.
 When a game is finnished, one of the admins will go to the admin area - write in the opponents name and open the rating.
-Now all the users will be able to to their rating - until the rating is closed again (also done by an admin).
+Now all the users will be able to do their rating - until the rating is closed again (also done by an admin).

 ## Sections
 Admin section: Open/close rating and add other admins.